Induced Disjoint Paths in Claw-Free Graphs: Mutually Induced Disjoint Paths

 {\bf Step 4.
 Remove proper W-joins.}\\ We apply Lemma~\ref{l-properwjoin2} and obtain in $O(n^5)$ time an independent and equivalent instance that consists of a claw-free, twin-free, proper W-join-free graph with the same $k$ terminal pairs as before.
 For simplicity, we denote the new graph by $G$ as well.

 {\bf Step 5.
 Solve the problem for a proper circular-arc graph.}\\ By Lemma~\ref{l-deng} we can check in linear time if $G$ is a proper circular-arc graph.
-If so, then we apply Lemma~\ref{l-circular} to solve the problem in linear time.
-From now on we assume that $G$ is not a proper circular-arc graph.
+If so, then we apply Lemma~\ref{l-circ} to solve the problem in linear time.
+From now on we assume that $G$ is not a circular-arc graph, and hence not a proper circular-arc graph.

 {\bf Step 6.
 Reduce to a collection of line graphs.}\\ By Lemma~\ref{l-structure} we find in polynomial time a strip-structure of $G$, in which each strip $(J,Z)$ is either a spot, or a stripe with $|Z|=1$, and $J$ is proper circular-arc or has $\alpha(J)\leq 3$, or a stripe with $|Z|=2$, and $J$ is proper interval or has $\alpha(J)\leq 4$.
-We apply Lemma~\ref{l-strip} to obtain in $O(6^kn^{O(1)})$ time at most $6^k$ line graphs on at most $n$ vertices and with at most $k$ terminals each, such that $G$ has a solution if and only if at least one of these line graphs has a solution.
+We apply Lemma~\ref{l-strip}, and in $6^kn^{O(1)}$ time either find that the instance has no solution, or obtain at most $6^k$ line graphs on at most $n$ vertices and with at most $k$ terminals each, such that $G$ has a solution if and only if at least one of these line graphs has a solution.

 {\bf Step 7.
 Solve the problem for each line graph.}\\ For each of the $6^k$ line graphs $G'$ created we can do this in $O(g(k)|{V_G'}|^6)$ time due to Lemma~\ref{l-line}.
 Here, $g(k)$ is a function that only depends on $k$.
 We conclude that our algorithm runs in $6^kg(k)n^{O(1)}$ time, as desired.